 The LCD instrument clusters in 84 Corvettes were notorious for having problems, and going bad.
 They may have looked futuristic and “cool” in 1984, but they were so bad, that before the year was over, Chevrolet was getting lots of complaints of them failing, and the next year, they made changes for 85.
 They continued to be problematic, and changes were made again in 86, and in 87, and in 88, and in 89.
 In 1990, they gave up entirely, and switched to another problematic (albeit less problematic) cluster design.
 The cluster in my car worked fine, but it was a replacement, and not original to the car.
 God only knew how long it would continue to function, and I was not about to spend the $300-$400 for a rebuilt one with a probable short lifespan.
 I sold my cluster and information center to the same man who bought my seats, for another $200.
-By this point, I had recently made friends with Darrin Watts, while searching for dash cluster solutions.
 I’d seen a couple others, where someone modified an existing cluster taken out of a different make and model car, and fitted it to a C4 Corvette.
 But quite frankly, they looked like hell hacked up with a hacksaw (literally).
-Darrin had started making his own cluster using the factory bezel, with a sheet of polycarbonate attached to that, and some excellent gauges fitted into that.
-Something like that was exactly what I wanted to do!
-And in the process, I began a great friendship.
+Then I saw some others that were custom made entirely, with electronic analog gauges set in a custom bezel, and I decided that was what I wanted.

 Another thing that needed to go was the 3rd Brake light